-The nomological network commonly assumed in Big Five questionnaires can thus be drawn from nuances through facets through aspects to domains.
+The hierarchical structure underlying the Big Five nomological network can thus be drawn from nuances through facets through aspects to dimensions.
 However, the aspect level is not covered in most theories.
-Relying on domains to explain and predict behavior can benefit from ease of interpretability.
+Relying on dimensions to explain and predict behavior can benefit from ease of interpretability.
 However, the domain itself is way too abstract to really get down to behavioral mechanisms underlying the correlational patterns.
 Moreover, predictions for specific contexts can be enhanced if a more specific set of traits is used (Ziegler & Brunner, 2016).
 On the other hand, using nuances to predict behavior might yield even stronger predictive power (Seeboth & Mõttus, 2018), but as the number of predictors grows the interpretation becomes more complex.
-Facets are on a middle ground between nuances and domains, in a compromise between specificity and sensitivity in the bandwidth-fidelity dilemma.
+Facets are on a middle ground between nuances and dimensions, in a compromise between specificity and sensitivity in the bandwidth-fidelity dilemma.
 This narrow aggregation both satisfies the specificity of predictions to concrete situations and environments and also enhances the ease of interpretability when summarizing individual personality characteristics.

+1.3 Facets predict consequential outcomes

+1.3.1 Satisfaction with Life

-Personality facet scores were found to be strong predictors of a large number of outcomes.
+Personality facet scores were found to be strong predictors of a diverse set of outcomes.
 Satisfaction with life (SWL) is one of them.
 Neuroticism and Extraversion scores were recognized as the most important personality dimension scores in the prediction of subjective satisfaction (Diener, Oishi, & Lucas, 2003; Schimmack, Diener, & Oishi, 2002).
 Lately, Schimmack, Oishi, Furr, and Funder (2004) observed that the analysis at the facet score level outperforms the analysis at the domain score level.
 They observed that scores for Depression and Positive Emotions / Cheerfulness explained SWL scores above and beyond the dimension scores those facets represent.
-Correlations in the Schimmack et al. (2004) study ranged in a longitudinal design from r = -.57 to r = -.49 for the first and from r = .51 to r = .38 for the second and third.
+Correlations in the Schimmack et al. (2004) study, derived from longitudinal data, range from r = -.57 to r = -.49 for Depression and from r = .51 to r = .38 for Positive Emotions / Cheerfulness.
+Thus, we assumed here that…

+1.3.2 Academic Performance